Irrelon/SyncScript/README.md

 ```

 Notice how we threw away the callback function and just used the err, repsonse and body variables as if they were immediately
 defined?
-This is how IrrelonSyncScript (SyncScript for short) looks.
+This is how Irrelon SyncScript looks.
 You'll also notice that when an async method has multiple
 return values we simply define multiple variables to collect them:

 ```